|Follow PSU Women's Soccer:||Follow @PennStateWSOC|

 Senior midfielder Jess Rosenbluth and sophomore forward Maya Hayes were voted to the Capital One/CoSIDA Academic All-District II First Team on Friday (Nov.
 4).
 Senior midfielder Ali Schaefer made the Second Team to round out the Penn State contingent.
 Rosenbluth and Hayes are both eligible for Academic All-America honors.

-Penn State scored on two of its first three shots of the game en route to a 3-0 victory in the Big Ten Quarterfinals over host Northwestern (Nov.
+ELIMINATING THE HOSTS Penn State scored on two of its first three shots of the game en route to a 3-0 victory in the Big Ten Quarterfinals over host Northwestern (Nov.
 2).
 Kori Chapic knocked home an Emily Hurd corner kick midway thorugh the first half.
 Chapic then boosted the Nittany Lions with a long ball to Maya Hayes, who slotted home her nation-leading 26th goal of the season just three minutes later.
 Penn State capped the scoring in the second half when Christine Nairn converted a spot kick after an onslaught of Nittany Lion pressure led to a handball in the penalty area.

 ALL-BIG TEN HONOREES